Staffwerke/vm-babysitter/README.md

 Similar to vm-restore, it shows a series of options:

 - Select the domain on the list to be replicated
-- Indicate where to replicate, either on the same or at another host (in which case, the other endpoint needs to have instellad the public conterpart of private key in use)
+- Indicate where to replicate, either on the same or at another host (in which case, the other endpoint needs to have installed the public counterpart of private key in use)
 - Select and action to perform with MAC address(es) (either insert custom one, randomize or keep)
 - Choose if replicate disk images or not
 - And select which disk image(s) to replicate, and where (or configure the destination domain with such paths)